Here are three clever - and easy - expert tricks to keep baby’s sleep on track when the clocks change

-re your child is cosy and warm during these late autumn days could help avoid their sleep routine being disrupted by feeling cold.
+Monitoring room temperatures is also a good idea, with your baby monitor as making sure your child is at the right temperature can help avoid their sleep routine being disrupted by feeling too hot or too cold.
 It’s also important to ensure your baby is woken up at the same time everyday and maintaining a balanced diet could also make a difference.

 If you've begun weaning your baby and they're starting to eat solid foods, checking on the types of foods and sugar content they are consuming before bed could help maintain a good sleep routine.